zzhangjii/learning-library/ApplicationIntegration-labguide.md

         with your connection.
 If you are prompted for your password enter it and proceed.

-        - Expand the *Tables (Filtered)* hierarchy at the left and click on *ORDERS* to display your table in the panel at the right.
+        - Expand the *Tables (Filtered)* hierarchy at the left.

+        - Click on *ORDERS* to display your table in the panel at the right.

         - Click on the *Data* button at the top of the right-side panel and find your new order in the list of database rows.
 This